mickvanhulst/world_models/README.md

 7. (Optional) If you want to visualize VAE and/or RNN images, and/or want to generate new data so that you can iterate, run the following: \
 *python model.py 1*

-If you've executed step 7, then you can iterate the environment by starting at step 3
+If you've executed step 7, then you can start iterating the model by repeating step 3-7.